unibo-spe/spe-slides/content/02-kotlin/_index.md

 # Kotlin 101
 ## Accessing nullable types

-Nullable types members can't be accessed by `.`.
+Members of nullable types can't be accessed with `.`.
 ```kotlin
 var baz: String? = "foo"
 baz.length // error: only safe (?.) or non-null asserted (!!.) calls are allowed...